The Ho Chi Minh Trail: Then and Now (Part 3)

 Discarded wire reels north of Ban Bak.

-They were, however, stationed at Mu Gia Pass and Ban Laboy Ford, to deter B-52s, and a number were abandoned at the war's conclusion while on the way to south Vietnam.
+SAMs were stationed at Mu Gia Pass and Ban Karai Pass to deter B-52s, and a number were abandoned at the war's conclusion while on the way to south Vietnam.

-SAAMs proved effective at forcing US planes to fly lower, thereby bringing them within range of smaller AA guns.
+SAMs proved effective at forcing US planes to fly lower, thereby bringing them within range of smaller AAA guns.

-missile casing at the base of the Mu Gia pass
+SAM missile at the base of the Mu Gia Pass on the Ho Chi Minh Trail in Laos

-A SAAM at the base of the Mu Gia Pass.
+A SAM missile at the base of the Mu Gia Pass.

-part of a missile on the Ho Chi Minh Trail
+The end of a SAM missile tube found on the Ho Chi Minh Trail in Laos

-This front section of the cigar-like tube that protected SAAMs during transportation lies discarded in a village north of Villabury.
+This front section of the cigar-like tube that protected SAMs during transportation lies discarded in a village north of Villabury.

-All told some US 205 planes were shot down by SAAMs.
+All told some 205 US planes were shot down by SAMs.

-The explosive warhead was located at the front of the SAAM.
+The explosive warhead was located at the front of the SAM.

 These triangular shaped tubes, as seen in the photo to the left, carried a primitive type of cluster bomb.

-a cluster bomb being used as a lamp
+a cluster bomb being used as an oil lamp on the Ho Chi Minh Trail in Laos

-The cluster bombs dropped from these triangular shaped tubes were converted into lamps, as seen in the bottom-centre of this photo.
+The cluster bombs dropped from these triangular-shaped tubes were converted into oil lamps, as seen in the bottom-centre of this photo.

-a cluster bomb being used as a lamp
+a cluster bomb used as an oil lamp on the Ho Chi Minh Trail in Laos

-army water bottle being used as a cow bell
+water bottle used as a cow bell on the Ho Chi Minh Trail in Laos

 The same type of water bottle used as a cow bell.